rjtsdl/kubernetes/pkg/cloudprovider/providers/azure/azure_loadbalancer.md

 ## Introduce Functions

   - reconcileLoadBalancer(lb network.LoadBalancer, clusterName string, service *v1.Service, nodes []*v1.Node, wantLB bool) (network.LoadBalancer, error)
-    - if wantLB, ensure the Azure LB resource is there
-    - if wantLB || LB exists
     - Go through lb's properties, update based on wantLB
+    - If any change on the lb, no matter if the lb exists or not
-      - Call az cloud to CreateOrUpdate on this lb
+      - Call az cloud to CreateOrUpdate on this lb, or Delete if nothing left
-      - Never intentionally delete the Azure LB resource itself
     - return lb, err

   - reconcileSecurityGroup(sg network.SecurityGroup, clusterName string, service *v1.Service, wantLb bool) (network.SecurityGroup, error)
-    - if wantLB, ensure Azure NSG resource is there
-    - if wantLB || NSG exists
     - Go though NSG' properties, update based on wantLB
+    - If any change on the NSG, (the NSG should always exists)
       - Call az cloud to CreateOrUpdate on this NSG
-      - Never intentionally delete the Azure NSG resource itself
     - return sg, err

   - reconcilePublicIP(pipName string, clusterName string, service *v1.Service, wantLB bool) (error)